 You’re not getting answers to inquiries on certain adjusting journal entries.
-Someone on the accounting team is saying you don’t need to review any of the disbursements — he’s taking care of it.
-The accounts payable clerk just purchased a $50,000 SUV, although just a few months ago she had financial difficulties.
+Someone on the accounting team is saying you don’t need to review any of the disbursements — they’re taking care of it.
+The accounts payable clerk just purchased a $70,000 SUV, although just a few months ago they had financial difficulties.
 Your controller goes to the casino every week.
+Your data analysis identified unusual activity.

 Do any of these scenarios sound familiar?
 They are possible red flags from an organization’s financial activities indicating that (1) you may have a fraud, and (2) a closer look is needed.